Seattle Bus Accident Lawyers

 If you have been injured or lost a family member in a Seattle bus accident, you have options.
 And you don't need face the battle for rightful compensation alone.
 The legal team at Hardwick & Pendergast, P.S. will put our decades of experience to use on your behalf to help you get the settlement you deserve.
 We will fight tirelessly to protect your best interests while you and your family focus on healing.

-Do not hesitate to call Hardwick & Pendergast, P.S. today at (888) 228-3860 for a free one on one consultation with a Seattle auto accident lawyer.
+Do not hesitate to call Hardwick & Pendergast, P.S. today at (888) 228-3860 for a free one on one consultation with a Washington injury attorney.

 - Get to the Office Party Safely by Knowing Party Bus Safety

 - Seattle Bus Accident FAQs